kubenow/docs/getting_started/bootstrap.rst

   terraform get openstack # get required modules (only the first time you deploy) terraform apply openstack # deploy the cluster

+While waiting for the bootstrap process to complete, it is important to avoid to abruptingly stop it (e.g by pressing ``Ctrl+C`` in the console), otherwise chances are that your local file `terraform.tfstate <https://www.terraform.io/docs/state/>`_ will likely be corrupted which can lead to technical complication in successfully deploying the cluster.

 If everything goes well, something like the following message will be printed::

   Apply complete!
 Resources: X added, 0 changed, 0 destroyed.